 When you start to overthink or worry about the breakup, let yourself have the thoughts.
 Observe them, and don't judge them.
 People think all kinds of things after a breakup.
 You're allowed to be in pain, feeling anxious, angry, or sad.
 It's one thing to process your thoughts and feelings and another to ruminate on them.

 If you notice that you're always thinking about your breakup, it may be time to seek the help of a therapist.
 There are deep feelings that you want to work through, and therapy can help.
+When people think of support groups for mental health, they typically think of support groups for people with eating disorders, social anxiety, Alcoholics Anonymous, and other groups that teach people how to cope with the effects of traumatic stress.

 Recovering from post-breakup anxiety can be a long process, but it can be sped up by seeking professional advice from an online counselor.
 Follow the above tips and you can start to feel better as well.